 • Dress is business casual.

-• Select the appropriate registrant category that will result in the lowest fee.
-NB: The "no-fee" category is reserved for the speaker and his/her guests.
+• Select the appropriate registrant category as listed below.
+NB: The "restricted", no-fee category shown on the registration page is for the speaker and guests, as authorized by ER.

 Registrants & Fees

-To help us better interpret this full tide of changes delivered in an especially strong wave, we will welcome back for an annual return visit a senior business economist at the Chicago Fed who closely tracks regional activity in the Midwest.
+To help us better interpret the full mx of economic highlights, we will welcome back for an annual return visit a senior business economist at the Chicago Fed who closely tracks regional activity in the Midwest.
 After hearing his presentation, you will ideally come away with useful insights on topics like: